Updated: Nov 5, 2021

 The image of a rug pulled out under my feet flashes through my mind.
 Or more specifically a white cotton tablecloth, inexpertly tugged so that wine spills, glasses smash and the soiled remains collapse in a heap on the floor.

 I told you so, says Pope Francis, or the General of the Salvation Army in my case … whoever that is right now.
 Maybe you can’t have your cake and eat it after all.
-But I do get to choose which cake, and I’m just getting started on the taster course.
+But I do get to choose which cake, and I’m just getting started on the first course.

 More… much more still to come on the Pistis Sophia both here and on my YouTube channel Let’s Reconnect.
 Join my mailing list for updates.